Metztli/b2evo-metztli/README.md

 git remote add upstream -m master git://github.com/Metztli/b2evo-metztli.git

+then try:

 git pull -s recursive -X theirs upstream master

+if it does not work, it means your are using git 2.9+, then try

+git pull -s recursive --allow-unrelated-histories -X theirs upstream master

 A subsequent dialog or editor may be activated prompting you to 'enter a commit message': you may simply close the dialog or editor.